 Bacillary dysentery (shigellosis): This is caused by Shigella bacteria and is more common, spreading through contaminated food and poor hygiene.
 Symptoms include diarrhoea (often bloody), abdominal pain, fever, and tenesmus.
 Diagnosis is made via stool samples, and treatment typically involves antibiotics such as ciprofloxacin or azithromycin, along with supportive care for dehydration.

-The most common symptoms of dysentery include:
+Mild symptoms of amoebic dysentery may include:

 Several factors can increase an individual's risk of contracting dysentery, including: